Amazon brings Whole Foods voice shopping to Alexa

-Amazon today announced that Echo smart speakers can now record and complete Prime Now orders.
-Prime Now, available in dozens of U.S. markets, ensures two-hour same-day delivery.
+Amazon today announced that Echo smart speakers can now use their voice to add Prime Now order items to a Whole Foods cart.
+Prime Now, available in 24 U.S. markets, ensures two-hour same-day delivery.

 Amazon began to provide Prime Now deliveries for Whole Foods groceries in Atlanta and San Francisco earlier this year.
 With the launch of Alexa orders today, Prime Now Whole Foods deliveries will be available in all markets served by Prime Now.